-% said they did not recieve the necessary information to understand change.
-"You need to consider the different needs and demonstrate that you've considered different needs and equip them for that change."
-"For example, If you're neurodivergent and have had a really stressful journey into the office, you can be in that phase of needing to let out this energy so we will put you in a soundproof wellbeing area close to the entrance - if they don't have a proper guide on how to use this space and know how to use this they'll suffer the same way they would without it."
+said they did not receive the necessary information to understand change "You need to consider the different needs and demonstrate that you're prepared and able to equip them for that change."
+"If, for instance, you are neurodivergent and had a challenging commute to the office, you might be in a phase where releasing energy is necessary.
+In such cases, we will place you in a soundproof well-being area near the entrance.
+Without proper guidance on utilising this space, individuals may face similar challenges as if it were unavailable."
 "You also need to consider different personas on the change scale when planning your communication.
-Those who are resistant may read the whole thing and the information will help them to feel less anxious and those more open on the change scale may read little bits and be like 'yeah that's fine'.
-Consider all groups when you're communicating with them. "
+Those who are resistant may read the whole thing and the information will help them to feel less anxious.
+Those more open on the change scale may read little bits and be like 'yeah that's fine'.
+Consider all groups when you're communicating with them."

 Becky Turner, Workplace Psychologist at Claremont Well over a quarter of employees do not have the necessary information to understand change.
 It only takes a few people to derail change, so this significant number of those who don't have the right tools or knowledge provided is quite alarming.
 There are two main areas you need to look at to avoid this from happening: The first is to segment your audiences so you can communicate with them appropriately, before, during and after the change.
 For instance, the needs of your frontline staff are completely different to the needs of staff working in finance, so you shouldn't be sending out blanket comms that get lost.
-The second is to create a central source of truth in the form of a content management platform that houses ALL important information such as process, policy docs, etc. Oak's Al-powered search functionality also makes it far easier for employees to access information that they need to adapt to change quicker and ensure that there is no confusion spread across the workforce.
+The second is to create a central source of truth in the form of a content management platform that houses all important information such as processes, policy docs, etc. Oak's Al-powered search functionality also makes it far easier for employees to access information that they need to adapt to change quicker and ensure that there is no confusion spread across the workforce.